mantognini/leon/doc/verification.rst

 ..
 TODO add a word about requirement in ctor (e.g. Rational)

 ..
-Footnote linking to Etienne's answer on SO.
+TODO Footnote linking to Etienne's answer on SO.

 Limits of the approach: HOFs, quantifiers and termination